Vrolijk/OSDD/datadiode_hardware_setups.md

 ## Virtual data-diode

-For testing data-diode applications on one machine its possible to create a Ubuntu VM with 2 interfaces connected to separate local networks.
+For testing data diode applications on one machine its possible to create a Ubuntu VM with 2 interfaces connected to separate local networks.
 Using the application daemonlogger you can forward all packets from the first interface to the second.

 <img src="img/img_virtual_datadiode_setup.png" width=300>